 The following protocols and policies will remain in place during the Covid19 outbreak until further notice.
-These policies are set to help keep our customers, our staffs, and our dogs healthy and happy.
+These policies are set to help keep our customers, our staff, and our dogs healthy and happy.
 Curbside Service is in effect for all departments except training.
 (See training policies for further details) Pull into a parking spot and someone will be out to assist you as quickly as possible.
 Upon confirming reservation and care details with you, we will remove your dog from the car if your dog will exit calmly without our staff having to reach into the car with anything other than their hands.
 If not, we will instruct you to remove your dog from the car and either release him into one of our intake areas, or allow your dog to come to us at the end of his leash so we can then put our kennel lead on and take him into the facility.
-All pick ups and drop offs must be scheduled by appt between our regular pick up/drop off hours.
 If you or someone in your home has been diagnosed or suspected of having Covid19, please call our office for information on how intake will be handled.
 We are here to help you with your dog, but dogs coming from households where there is active infection will follow additional protocols and safety practices upon intake.
 Persons infected with Covid19 are asked to stay home, if needed we can send our puppy bus to safely pick up your dog so that we may care for him if needed during illness.
 All payments are currently by credit card/debit card only.
 We can text you an invoice, or you may call and give us the number over the phone.
 If this is a problem for you because you don’t have a credit/debit card, please contact our office for other payments options.
-Tours are currently Not Available.
+Tours are currently not available.
 Our Lobby and Tour areas are too small to allow for social distancing, and therefore we are unable to offer them.
-We now have a Video Tour so that you can see even more of our facility then is normally shown during a tour!
-Please watch the video.
-We are currently waiving our deposit requirement listed below.
-We understand and will work with you if cancellations occur due to Covid19.

 Check In/Check Out Times